How to Use Public Speaking on Social Media to Grow Your Business

 Integrating Public Speaking Videos into Your Marketing Funnel

-Speaking on social media should not be random or reactive.
-To turn it into a marketing growth channel, each video should serve a clear purpose in your funnel: awareness, consideration, or conversion.
+Speaking on social should not be random.
+To make it a marketing growth channel, each video needs a clear job in the funnel: awareness, consideration or conversion.

 Awareness: Educate and Entertain